bashrc2/AberMUSH/README.md

 wear hat
 close chest
 ```

+The `useTimes` parameter defines the maximum number of items which can be put into a container.

 Similar to doors, items may be locked with another item which could be a key.
 Tables can be a special type of always open item.